John Major: Marriage to Norma Johnson

+Children

-Elizabeth Major, a qualified veterinary nurse, married Luke Salter on 26 March 2000 at All Saints Church, Somerby, having been in a relationship with him since 1988.
+Major's daughter, Elizabeth Major, a veterinary nurse, married Luke Salter on 26 March 2000 at All Saints' Church, Somerby, having been in a relationship with him since 1988.
 Salter died on 22 November 2002 from cancer.
-James Major, a former retail manager and nightclub promoter, married gameshow hostess Emma Noble on 29 March 1999 in the Chapel Crypt at Westminster Abbey.
+His son, James Major, a former retail manager and nightclub promoter, married gameshow hostess Emma Noble on 29 March 1999 in the Chapel Crypt at Westminster Abbey.
 They had a son, Harrison, born July 2000, who was later diagnosed with autism.
 The marriage ended in an acrimonious divorce in 2003, with Noble accusing Major of "unreasonable behaviour".
 James later married Kate Postlethwaite (née Dorrell), the mother of his second son.

+Siblings

-Major's elder brother Terry, who died in 2007, became a minor media personality during Major's period in Downing Street, writing a 1994 autobiography, Major Major: Memories of an Older Brother, and appearing on TV shows such as Have I Got News for You.
-John's sister Patricia Dessoy kept a much lower profile; she died in 2017.
+Major's elder brother, Terry, who died in 2007, became a minor media personality during Major's period in Downing Street, writing a 1994 autobiography, Major Major: Memories of an Older Brother, and appearing on TV shows such as Have I Got News for You.
+John's sister, Patricia Dessoy, kept a much lower profile; she died in 2017.
 After leaving office Major became aware that his father fathered two half-siblings extramaritally: Tom Moss and Kathleen Lemmon.

 Research conducted by Paul Penn-Simkins, a genealogist formerly employed as a researcher at the College of Arms and as a heraldic consultant at Christie's, and subsequently corroborated by Lynda Rippin, a genealogist employed by Lincolnshire Council, showed that John Major and Margaret Thatcher were fifth cousins once removed, both descending from the Crust family, who farmed at Leake, near Boston, Lincolnshire.

+Sports

 Major has been keen on sports since his youth, most notably cricket; he is also a supporter of Chelsea F.C. and a Patron of British Gymnastics.
-He also enjoys gardening, listening to music and reading; Anthony Trollope being among his favourite authors.
+He also enjoys gardening, listening to music and reading, Anthony Trollope being among his favourite authors.
 Major is a Christian, though his upbringing was never especially religious and he states that he is "a believer at a distance".
 He shied away from the topic when in office, stating that "I have always been a little wary of politicians who parade their faith, and prefer a little English reserve on the subject."